Gordonby/Snippets/AKS/smb-demo.md

 ## Add AKS secret for SMB credentials

-Using the same user/password, as you gave permissions on the share;
+Using the same user/password, as you gave permissions on the share; Create a Kubernetes Secret to be leveraged by the Persistent Volume.

 ```bash
 kubectl create secret generic smbcreds --from-literal username=user4 --from-literal password="zeP4ssW0RD%%"